craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Features.md

 Target a creature you have attacked this turn that is currently within your Weapon Range.
 Until the beginning of your next turn, the first time your target attacks you while they are within your Weapon Range, make an Attack Roll against that target's Reflex.

-If you hit, you impose -3 to your target
+If you hit, you impose -3 to your target's Attack Roll, and you deal your Weapon Damage as normal.

 ## Sly Flourish
 ###### REQ: 1EXP